“Automatic for the People” at thirty-two

 It’s this complexity of feeling that, for me, was captured beautifully by “Automatic for the People”.
 Taken separately, each song tells its own story; together, they become a perfect snapshot of a life: “Drive” and its clarion call to youth.
 “Everybody Hurts”, as overplayed as it was, still speaks to the existential dread and pain we’ve all felt.
 “Find the River”, where Michael Stipe’s lyrics exquisitely detail the inevitability of death and the renewal of life.

-Fifty-one-year-old me loves this album just as much as twenty-year-old me did, if in new and different ways.
+Fifty-two-year-old me loves this album just as much as twenty-year-old me did, if in new and different ways.
 Some days I still feel directionless, but listening to “Automatic” reminds me that whatever comes my way, I should loosen my grip on the wheel and just enjoy the journey.